 Last Updated on

-This Creamy Roasted Garlic Hummus is just like the name suggests- so creamy and loaded with roasted garlic.
+This Roasted Garlic Hummus is so creamy and loaded with roasted garlic.
 Read on to find out the secret to making your hummus better than any store-bought version you’ve ever had.

-I could eat hummus everyday, and to be honest, I usually do.
-My fave snack is pretzels and hummus and I’m constantly searching for the best store-bought hummus.
-Sabra is one of my faves and I also love Garden Fresh.
-I’ve tried every variety you could imagine; Red Beet Hummus, Lentil, Jalapeno, Pine Nut, Classic, etc. They are all good, but my true fave flavor of all time is Roasted Garlic.
-I honestly don’t think there’s anything better than the slightly sweet and savory taste of roasted garlic.
+Do you love hummus as much as I do?
+I swear I could eat it everyday, and to be honest, I usually do.
+I’ve tried every variety you could imagine but my fave flavor of all time is Roasted Garlic.
+I don’t think there’s anything better than the slightly sweet and savory taste of roasted garlic.

 When the garlic is finished roasting, add the garlic and all other ingredients in the food processor.
 Process on high until combined and the hummus is smooth.